camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 ### References vs. pointers

-We were initially tempted to use references instead of pointers to provide a more value-semantic experience.
+We were initially tempted to use references to provide a value-semantic experience.
 Unfortunately, the inability to put a reference directly in a `std::vector` hinders usability.
 This design choice would require use of the often confusing `std::reference_wrapper` template in several places.

 ### Downcasting

 While reflecting syntax will produce the most-specific type available, the need to go from a general type to a specific type remains.
-For example, the return type of `Record::get_public_member_types` is `std::vector<Type const*>`.
+For example, the return type of `Record::get_public_member_types` is `std::vector<Type>`.
 A user may want to "downcast" one of these types into a `Class`, for example.

 For this, we provide two cast-related operations in our `Object` class: